mhaid/de.mhaid.panasonicTVIP/README.md

 Wake On Lan based on the great work of agnat: https://github.com/agnat/node_wake_on_lan

-To further improve the app, please report bugs and suggest new features on GitHub (mhaid): https://github.com/mhaid/de.mhaid.panasonicTVIP
+To further improve the app, please report bugs and suggest new features on [GitHub (mhaid)](https://github.com/mhaid/de.mhaid.panasonicTVIP/issues)

 Cheers!

+View the App in [Homey Appstore](https://github.com/mhaid/de.mhaid.panasonicTVIP/issues)